Sergey-Mironenko/Layout-Museum/README.md

 # Museum layout page

   Landing page for Museum.
-Presents the museum itself, its points of interest and structure.
-There are anouncements of nearest exhibitions.
+Presents the museum itself, its points of interest and events.
+There are anouncements of nearest exhibitions and lections.
 Contains a form for sending a request for subscription.

 # [DEMO](https://sergey-mironenko.github.io/Layout-Museum/)